companieshouse/ansible-role-iscsi-devices/README.md

 ## iSCSI Devices

-iSCSI devices are configured using a combination of the `iscsi_devices` group/host variable and external configuration stored in Hashicorp Vault (internally known by the host fact named `iscsi_vault_config`).
+iSCSI devices are configured using a combination of the `iscsi_devices_config` group/host variable and external configuration stored in Hashicorp Vault (internally known by the host fact named `iscsi_devices_vault_config`).

 ---

-The `iscsi_devices` variable should be defined as a list of dictionaries, each of which supports the following parameters:
+The `iscsi_devices_config` variable should be defined as a list of dictionaries, each of which supports the following parameters:

 | Name                        | Default | Description                                                                           |
 |-----------------------------|---------|---------------------------------------------------------------------------------------|